dogweather/forkful/content/en/dart/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions in Dart is about defining reusable blocks of code that perform specific tasks, typically receiving inputs, processing data, and possibly returning outputs.
-Programmers do this to enhance code readability, reduce duplication, and facilitate maintenance, ultimately leading to more modular and manageable codebases.

 ## How to:

 ### Basic Function
 In Dart, you define a function using the `void` keyword if it doesn't return a value, or specify the type of value it returns otherwise.
 Here's a simple function that prints a greeting message: